The Southwest’s

 5 Signs Your Dust Collector is Failing (Before OSHA Shows Up)

-Your dust collector is dying.
-Here’s how to know before it’s a big problem:
+Your dust collector may be dying.
+Here’s how to know before it becomes a bigger problem:

 1. Visible dust settling on equipment

-Means filters are loaded and airflow’s dropping — dust isn’t getting captured like it should.
+Filters are loaded and airflow is dropping — dust isn’t getting captured like it should.

 2. Team complaining more about the air

-Headaches, coughing, stuffy shop — exposure is creeping up, and it can turn into a retention problem fast.
+Headaches, coughing, stuffy shop — exposure is creeping up, and it can become a retention problem fast.

 3. Pressure gauge reading higher than normal

-Filters clogged, system working overtime — motor wears out quicker, efficiency tanks.
+Filters clogged, system working overtime — the motor wears out quicker and efficiency drops.

 4. Dust building up inside the ductwork

-Big fire or explosion risk — combustible dust loves hiding there.
+A significant fire and explosion risk — combustible dust accumulates in ducts quietly.

-5. System running all day but the shop still feels dusty
+5. System runs all day but the shop still feels dusty

-Often means it’s undersized for your current production or filters are shot.
+Often means it’s undersized for your current production volume, or the filters are past their service life.

-If any of these sound familiar, a quick check can tell you a lot.
+If any of these sound familiar, a quick check tells you a lot.
+Catching them early avoids the bigger headache down the road.

 Want to Dig Deeper?